wangziyi2016/blog/_includes/post_md/robust_cam_view_bev.md

-## What is Bird's-Eye View Perception and BEVFusion?
+### What is Bird's-Eye View Perception and BEVFusion?
 Bird's-eye view (BEV) perception is a crucial technology in autonomous driving.
 It gives a vehicle the ability to understand its surroundings from a top-down perspective, much like a map view.
 This holistic understanding is essential for safe navigation and decision-making.

 BEVFusion is a powerful framework that combines data from **lidar** and **cameras** to achieve highly accurate **3D object detection**.
 This fusion of sensor modalities allows for a more robust and comprehensive understanding of the environment than either sensor could provide alone.

+### View Transformation from camera to BEV space
 The core component of BEVFusion is a view transformation module that transfers camera features into BEV space, enabling the **fusion of camera and lidar features in a common representation**.The view transformation module consists of three steps: Lift, Splat, and Shoot.

 **Lift**: Camera features are "lifted" from the 2D image plane into 3D space using depth estimation.
 This is often done by predicting depth probability distributions for each pixel. \\